devansh-palan/Indian-Banks-API-Server/README.md

 ## Overview

 This project provides a robust API for banking information management, allowing users to create, read, update, and delete bank and branch details.
-It's built with FastAPI and uses PostgreSQL for data storage.
+It's built with FastAPI and uses PostgreSQL for data storage.(Completed in 3 days)

 ## Features